haddeeann/patricia.portfolio/README.md

-This is a portfolio page template.
-It's used to make different portfolios for Yummy Apps employees and publish them to github pages.
+This is a portfolio page for Patricia Green.
+This branch is made with React and then the built version is deployed on my gh-pages and published.

+If you are here you are looking at my React code that is used to generate the portfolio page.